nicolatarasca/nicolatarasca.github.io/_pages/about.md

 - the <a href='https://geometryvcu.github.io/seminarfuture/'>Geometry Seminar</a> at VCU

-- the Student Geometry Seminar at VCU
+- the <a href='https://geometryvcu.github.io/studentseminarfuture/'>Student Geometry Seminar</a> at VCU

 - the <a href='https://researchseminars.org/seminar/VCUcolloq'>Math Colloquium Series</a> at VCU